 For car-sharing systems, a first part of the literature investigates the location problem.
 In Boyaci et al. \cite{boyaci2015optimization}, OR optimization is used to plan an efficient car-sharing system in terms of the number, location and capacity of stations and fleet size, applied to the case of Nice, France.

-Vehicle redistribution and staff rebalancing is a big issue in one-way vehicle sharing systems (see for example \cite{nourinejad2015vehicle}).
+Vehicle redistribution and staff rebalancing is a big issue in car-sharing systems (see for example \cite{nourinejad2015vehicle}).
 For simple reservation, called complete parking reservation (CPR), Kaspi et al. show by simulation in \cite{kaspi2014parking} and then with OR techniques in \cite{kaspi2016regulating} that CPR outperforms NR (no reservation) for a specific user-oriented metric.
 This metric is the excess time users spend in the system due to lack of cars or parking spaces, i.e. the difference between actual time and ideal trip time, including walking times to stations.
-Some papers do not investigate the reservation impact, but the charging problem.
-In~\cite{deng2020fleet}, a queueing analysis for dimensioning the fleet size is proposed for a closed network taking account car charging.
+Paper~\cite{deng2020fleet} does not investigate the reservation impact, but the charging problem.
+A queueing analysis for dimensioning the fleet size is proposed for a closed network taking account car charging.

 Despite the potential of car sharing, even data analysis remains largely unexplored.
 This is also due to the lack of data provided by the operators.
-In \cite{boldrini2016characterising}, Boldrini et al. exploit one month (April 2015) of publicly available data from a large car-sharing system in Paris, France, with 960 stations and 2700 electric cars.
+In \cite{boldrini2016characterising}, Boldrini et al. exploit one month (April 2015) of publicly available data from Autolib', in Paris, France, with $960$ stations and $2\,700$ electric cars at this time.
 We get an idea of the average car pickup rate and the availability of cars at a station.
 Furthermore, a dichotomy between Paris and the suburbs is highlighted.